jlgrady1/mediamanager/docs/design.rst

 ======

 The initial design of the app began with a wireframe of the pages.
-Below are a list of pages and their function
+Below are a list of pages and their function.

 * Dashboard
     * Show overall progress